Community Health Improvement

 Community Health Collaboration

-Since 1994, Billings Clinic, RiverStone Health and St. Vincent Healthcare have been working together, creating and sustaining innovative programs that address complex community-wide health issues.
-Their purpose is to create sustained change in how our community responds to the challenge of the high cost of prescription drugs for the uninsured and the population lifestyle issues of obesity, poor nutrition and physical activity habits.
-These are examples of the past and future successes of the Alliance's efforts.
+Since 1994, Billings Clinic, RiverStone Health and St. Vincent Healthcare have been working together, creating and sustaining innovative initiatives that address complex community-wide health issues.
+Their purpose is work together on disaster preparedness and response; support the region in times of health crisis; and to create sustained change in community health improvement and the population lifestyle issues of unhealthy weight, nutrition and physical activity habits.
+The following are examples of the past and future successes of the Alliance's efforts:

 Community Crisis Center — The Community Crisis Center (CCC), enhances access to behavioral health care in Billings.
 Opening in June 2006, the CCC was the first licensed outpatient crisis management program in Montana.
 The CCC is staffed 24 hours per day, seven days per week with a combination of registered nurses, licensed mental health therapists, and mental health technicians.
 During a stay that must be less than 24 hours, clients are stabilized and assessed to facilitate the development of a crisis management plan.